 Homework Assignment

-Here is a 3-part Homework Assignment for students to help them Read Course Textbooks, Novels, and Other Assigned Reading.
+Here is a 2-part Homework Assignment for students to help them Read Course Textbooks, Novels, and Other Assigned Reading.

-The first two parts of this homework assignment can be done on any computer connected to the Internet.
-The third part needs a Reading Lab with computers containing the PR Software.
+The two parts of this homework assignment can be done on any computer connected to the Internet.

 Student Assignment: